salvadorchulian/shapecancerrelapse/README.md

 Input: Flow cytometry data files obtained in http://flowrepository.org/id/FR-FCM-Z68U, as a Folder, distinguished in two subfolders "Relapsed" (R) and "NonRelapsed" (NR) patients

 Output: .txt files, distinguished in two subfolders for R and NR patients, having deleted duplicates in data, with flow cytometry information for each parameter.
+These two processes are distinguished so that we can keep track of duplicated events in files.

 ## Step 2: Obtaining landmarks